Am I Crazy to Think I Need Backup for Office 365.

 So are you crazy to think that you need backup for Office 365?
 I’d say that you’d be crazy not to.

 Wondering how best to set up an Office 365 backup?
-Listen to my recent webinar, Dear Office 365, I Need Backup! where I discussed how to create backup plans, examine backup methods, compliance concerns and the differences between disaster recovery and content availability.
+Listen to my recent webinar, Rewriting Your Backup and Recovery Plan, On-Premises to Office 365 where I discussed how to create backup plans, examine backup methods, compliance concerns and the differences between disaster recovery and content availability.